 In 1863, Aristide and his wife, Marguerite, bought the Videau brothers’ shares of the store and decided to remodel and expand it.
 With the help of the architect, Louis-Charles Boileau, and the engineer, Moisant (for the building’s structure), the couple was thinking big.

 The 1850’s: a department store is born…

 The concept of the “modern and elegant Parisian” reached its full potential with the ideas of Boucicaut.
-He proposed fixed prices with labeled items, maintaining a large selection, and good presentation to make customers want to make purchases and come back later.
+He proposed fixed prices with labeled items, maintaining a large selection, and a good presentation to make customers want to make purchases and come back later.
 The idea, “satisfaction guaranteed, or your money back”, was created.
-The ability to exchange items and putting things on sale soon followed, and catalogs promoted the store’s items that could be bought through the mail thanks to the development of railways.
+The ability to exchange items and putting things on sale soon followed and catalogs promoted the store’s items that could be bought through the mail thanks to the development of railways.

 The construction covered 52,800m2 (from 300m2 at the beginning) and went from 500,000 francs in business numbers to 72 million francs and 1,788 employees in 1877 (compared to 12 in 1852).
 Gustave Eiffel later helped with some renovations throughout the year in 1879.

 Au Bon Marché marks a turning point in history with the appearance of a new social class: the employees.
 These workers, thanks to their employer Aristide Boucicaut, benefitted from a pension and retirement fund, small rooms in part of the store for young employees, promotions by merit, a free dining hall, and a day off every week.